fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/meeting-webinar-town-hall-feature-comparison.md

 <sup>1</sup> Your users can use breakout rooms if a webinar has fewer than 300 attendees.
 However, if the number of attendees increases to above 300, breakout rooms aren't supported. <br>

 <sup>2</sup> The usual maximum is increased to 20,000 through June 30, 2024.

+<sup>3</sup> Only MTRs on Windows with a Pro license can join meetings and events as a presenter.

 ## Related topics